JulienRobberechts/event-api/readme.md

 #### Controller tests

 [Tests on the controller](.\packages\server\controllers\trials-controller.test.js) check only the controller logic in isolation.
-The adapter to the third party api is mocked with Jest.
+The adapter to the third party api is injected in the constructor.

 #### Route tests